Perfectly warming Roasted Pumpkin Soup with a light chilli glow. Gluten Free and Vegan

 - Roast the pumpkin for about an hour until it is soft and slightly caramelised at the edges.

-- At the same time, roast the pumpkin seeds for 30 to 45 minutes, stirring occasionally.
+- At the same time, roast the pumpkin seeds for about 45 minutes, stirring occasionally.

 - Whilst the pumpkin is roasting, chop the onion, garlic, carrot and celery.